Saved My Life (Sia song)

-"Saved My Life" is a song performed by Sia.
+"Saved My Life" is a song performed by Australian singer-songwriter Sia.
 The song was released on 2 May 2020, after she performed it during the online COVID Is No Joke live comedy fest hosted by AmeriCares during the COVID-19 pandemic.
 The proceeds from the song benefit AmeriCares and CORE Response.
-It is featured on Sia's album Music – Songs from and Inspired by the Motion Picture, released in February 2021.
+It is featured on Sia's ninth studio album, Music – Songs from and Inspired by the Motion Picture (2021).

-Sia revealed in an interview with Zach Sang that "Saved My Life" came out of a writing session she did with Dua Lipa.

 Lyrically, the song is about her friend saving her from suicide in 2016.

-Composition
+Background and composition

-Written by Sia, frequent collaborator Greg Kurstin and British singer-songwriter Dua Lipa, "Saved My Life" is a pop ballad which features piano, keyboards, bass, drums and guitar played by Kurstin.
+Sia wrote "Saved My Life" in a session with British singer-songwriter Dua Lipa.
+It is a pop ballad which features piano, keyboards, bass, drums and guitar played by Kurstin.
 The track opens up as a piano ballad and slowly builds into a grand track filled with strings and an uptempo beat.
-Sia's vocal performance on the track was described as "passionate" by mxdwn.
+Sia's vocal performance on the track was described as "passionate" by MXDWN.
 "Saved My Life" has a length of three minutes and fifty-five seconds.